MoeweX/MockFog2/Implementation.md

 - Tags have this structure: <service>:mockfog:<purpose>, e.g., ec2:mockfog:machine_name
 - The value of ec2:mockfog:machine_name is also assigned to „Name“ for easier display in the console

+Reading config files is done on server start -> problems crash the server Problems of particular phases should not crash the server -> these must be reported

 ## Bootstrap

 - Creates two subnets, one management and a private one.